ecoiahq/content-ops-starter/content/pages/creative-services.md

     subtitle: ''
     text: >+
       <div style="text-align: left">We provide high-impact creative solutions
       that bring your brand’s mission to life.
-From **video production** and **animation** to **graphic design** and **photography**, we create visually engaging content that captures attention and drives results.
-      Whether you need compelling **campaign imagery**, eye-catching **infographics**, or professional **podcast production**, our team crafts tailor-made solutions that align with your mission.
+From video production and animation to graphic design and photography, we create visually engaging content that captures attention and drives results.
+Whether you need compelling campaign imagery, eye-catching infographics, or professional podcast production, our team crafts tailor-made solutions that align with your mission.
 We combine creativity with strategy to produce content that resonates with your audience and amplifies your social and environmental impact.</div>

     actions: []
     colors: bg-light-fg-dark